 Status:

 I think this was resolved on 2011-12-15 for Windows.
 A new method FileUtil::GetApplicationPath() was added to get the cross-platform application full path.

-I'm not sure this was verified on Mac or Linux.
+This does not work on the Mac.
+The last time I tried it, the file would associate correctly with GMAT, so that GMAT is opened when the file is double-clicked.
+But it does not load the script.

 GMT-2688 GMAT should look in the working directory for scripts on command line